HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 id | 97.46%
 style | 95.95%
 alt | 90.75%
-title | 85.50%
-target | 82.98%
-async | 81.96%
-lang | 79.10%
-width | 78.99%
-height | 76.36%
-charset | 75.44%
-value | 67.57%
-role | 62.97%
-action | 62.34%
-http-equiv | 62.30%
-method | 60.27%
-media | 60.14%
-property | 55.68%
-placeholder | 54.21%

 <figcaption>{{ figure_link(
-  caption="Top 25 attributes by page.",
+  caption="Top 10 attributes by page.",
   sheets_gid="1185369559",
   sql_file="pages_almanac_by_device_and_attribute_name_present.sql"
 )}}</figcaption>
 </figure>

 These results raise some questions that we cannot answer.
 For example, `type` is used on other elements too, but why this tremendous popularity?
 Especially given that it's usually not needed to specify for style sheets or scripts, with CSS and JavaScript being assumed default.
 Or, how do we really fare with `alt`?
 Do those 9.25% of pages not contain any images or are they just inaccessible?
-The rest of these 25 attributes make up all of those found on at least half of all pages.

 ### `data-*` attributes

-Per the HTML spec,[`data-*` attributes](https://html.spec.whatwg.org/multipage/dom.html#embedding-custom-non-visible-data-with-the-data-*-attributes) "are intended to store custom data, state, annotations, and similar, private to the page or application, for which there are no more appropriate attributes or elements."
+Per the HTML spec, [`data-*` attributes](https://html.spec.whatwg.org/multipage/dom.html#embedding-custom-non-visible-data-with-the-data-*-attributes) "are intended to store custom data, state, annotations, and similar, private to the page or application, for which there are no more appropriate attributes or elements."
 How are they used?
 What are the popular ones?
 Is there anything interesting here?

-The most popular ones stand out because they are almost twice as popular than each of the attributes that followed (with >1% use):
+The two most popular ones stand out because they are almost twice as popular than each of the attributes that followed (with >1% use):

 <figure markdown>
 | Attribute | Occurrences | Percentage |